TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 # CICD
 You **implement** a (semi)automated software release process that matches the needs of the project context.
 # API
-For the CICD of the API i made 2 branches on github on for development and a main.
-If shomething is pushed to the main brench i set up github actions to build, test and publish it.
+For the CICD of the API I made 2 branches on GitHub on for development and a main.
+If something is pushed to the main branch, I set up GitHub actions to build, test and publish it.

 ## Github Actions
-I made 2 files that githubaction can use, the [main.yml](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/master/.github/workflows/main.yml) First builds the app.
-This is the code you see under the build job. afther that it creates a docker image an pushes that to docker hub. that part is under the publish job.
+I made 2 files that GitHub action can use, the [main.yml](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/master/.github/workflows/main.yml) First builds the app.
+This is the code you see under the build job. after that, it creates a docker image and pushes that to docker hub.
+That part is under the publish job.

 ```
 name: .NET